 Te Anau Glowworm Caves, Te Anau

-Here, we meet our guide and enter the 12,000-year-old caves.
-Next another smaller boat silently drifted us into the grotto to marvel at the shimmering glow of thousands of glow worms lining the limestone walls.
-Reserve your often discounted Te Anau Glowworm Caves tour here.
+You will meet your guide and enter the 12,000-year-old caves and drift silently on a small boat into the grotto to marvel at the shimmering glow of thousands of glow worms lining the limestone walls.
+Reserve your often-discounted Te Anau Glowworm Caves tour here.

 More places to spot New Zealand glow worms on the North Island